- How Sleep Works

-Another vexing question is the how the brain moves into REM sleep from NREM.
-A recent hypothesis is that the in an area near base of the brain called the mesopontine tegmentum are virtual switches – consisting of neurons – that regulate the change between REM and NREM.
+Sleep state switching can also help explain how we move between different stages of sleep.
+Recent research suggests that the switch occurs in an area near base of the brain called the mesopontine tegmentum.
+There, neurons regulate the change between REM and NREM.
 In this model, both virtual switches include neurons that produce the neurotransmitter GABA.
 The switch that activates REM also contains glutamatergic neurons.
-These glutamatergic neurons project to both the basal forebrain and and to the medulla and spinal cord where they tell the skeletal muscles to freeze up during REM.

 While the flip flop switch model may not assist with falling asleep, it offers insight into how the brain regulates sleep and arousal.
 Habits that promote a healthy brain, like regular exercise, eating a diet rich in healthy fats and antioxidants, and getting plenty of sleep, can help keep this switch, and your own circadian clock, in good working order.